 • If employee suffers a permanent incapacity while in employment.
 All the options granted to him as on the date of permanent incapacitation, shall vest in him on that day.

 • If employee resigns or terminates employment, all options not vested in the employee as on that day shall expire.
-However, the employee can exercise the options granted to him which are vested within the period specified in this behalf, subject to the terms and conditions under the scheme granting such options as approved by the Board.
+However, the employee can exercise the options granted to him which are vested within the period specified in this behalf.
+This is subject to the terms and conditions under the scheme granting such options as approved by the Board.